Over 60 million webinars are expected to be hosted globally in 2026, and this article brings you 20+ verified insights that matter most.

 29% Of The Webinars Are Organized By The Software And Technology Industry

-Most of the seminars are hosted by companies and businesses in the software and technology industry, as they witness high success rates.
+Most seminars are hosted by companies and businesses in the software and technology industry, as they have achieved high success rates.

-The financial services industry hosts the second-highest webinars share, with 14%.
+The financial services industry hosts the second-highest webinar share, with 14%.

 On the other hand, only 1% of the webinars were hosted by nonprofit organizations.
 Most of their webinars aimed to spread awareness and were not a part of their marketing strategy.